 It was taken over by the dynamic Dominique van Lier, editor of Belgian interiors magazine Eventail, who stamped the place with his impeccable New England-meets-Swedish-Gustavian style.
 Bedroom walls were panelled and painted in soothing moss and fern greens, floral fabrics were replaced with stylish checks, and the austere refectory transformed into an oasis of apricot and white.
 The atmosphere is peaceful and relaxed, both inside the hotel and its marine spa, and in its seafront gardens, which include an exquisite lime-tree alley.
+The service is immaculate without pretension.
+The cuisine is both beautifully presented and delicious, with an emphasis on seafood – rightly so given the location.
 A great place to recharge the batteries for families and couples alike.

 - The 18-metre indoor swimming pool offers stunning sea views

 - There’s no road between the hotel and the sea, ensuring total tranquillity

 - The luminosity of the light, especially outside summer, draws artists, photographers and writers